ic-factory/ecic/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Bug reports and pull requests are welcome on GitHub at https://github.com/ic-factory/ecic.
+Bug reports and pull requests are most welcome on GitHub at https://github.com/ic-factory/ecic.